 - Young driver discounts: Many companies offer discounts to help offset the cost of insuring a young driver.
 Asking your provider about good student discounts, distant student discounts or teen driver programs might result in savings.

 - Safe driver discounts: Driving less can decrease your risk of getting into an accident.
 If you do not drive your car often, you may qualify for a low-mileage discount.
 Safe drivers might also want to consider signing up for a telematics program.
 These typically involve using a mobile app or plug-in device to track your driving habits.
 You may then be awarded a discount based on your driving patterns.
+Additionally, if you have a clean driving record, you might qualify for a claim-free discount.

 You may be able to review a company’s discounts online, or you can talk to an agent or customer service representative to see if you are taking advantage of all the savings opportunities available to you.